 Step One: Get a brown paper bag

-Add a 1/2 cup scoop of bulk popcorn kernels to your brown paper bag.
+Add a 1/2 cup scoop of regular popcorn kernels into the brown paper bag.
 Fold the bag over twice.

-Don’t use staples to secure the bag — this might spark in your microwave.
+Don’t use staples to secure the brown paper bag as it might spark in your microwave.

 Step Three: Pop in microwave

-Step Four: Add gourmet topping
+Step Four: Add gourmet popcorn topping

 But why not get creative and try some sweet or savory flavors to mix up movie night?

-Try these toppings for some gourmet popcorn fun:
+Try these popcorn toppings!

 - Classic: A shake of salt with a pat of butter.